canairo/THE-SHRINE/inf1003/inf1003_notes/Jacob - INF1003 Notes.md

 cannot use existential instantiation as input to universal generalisation

 for addition rule, p therefore p or q, does q have to be a give premise? or can i just pull it out of my ass?
+YES YOU CAN PULL IT OUT OF YOUR ASS, 6.1a inference on xsite says so.